xissburg/edyn/docs/Design.md

 Collision events can be observed by listening to `on_construct<entt::contact_point>` or `on_destroy<entt::contact_point>` in the `entt::registry`.

 Due to the multi-threaded design of _Edyn_, the broad-phase and narrow-phase are setup in a non-conventional way.
-The main thread performs broad-phase among islands using the AABB of the root node of their dynamic tree and then drills down to perform finer queries between entities in different islands and narrow-phase is only performed in the island workers.
+The main thread performs broad-phase among islands using the AABB of the root node of their dynamic tree and then drills down to perform finer queries between entities in different islands.
+Narrow-phase is only performed in the island workers.
 More details are discussed in the [Multi-threading](#when-islands-collide) section.

 # Shapes